How Long Will Your Project Take?

 Factors Influencing Project Timelines

 While this list of potential delays may seem daunting, it is rare for a project to encounter more than two or three of these issues.
-A significant part of our job is to build room in the timeline to respond quickly and safely to unexpected hitches and to anticipate as many of these delays as we can.
+A significant part of our job, as you general contractor, is to build room into the timeline to respond quickly and safely to unexpected hitches and to anticipate as many of these delays as we can.
 We do this by having a thorough understanding of relevant bylaws; by building relationships in the community that help us to understand the social, economic, and environmental contexts we’re building in; by consulting with the appropriate experts; and by using clear communication and transparency that help client’s to manage their decisions, resources, and expectations along the way.
 We value the trust we build with our clients and strive to make the process flow seamlessly.

 Are you ready to begin the construction project you’ve been dreaming up?
 Give us a call at Vineuve to talk about hiring us to build your project and take care of all the mundane tasks we’ve discussed in this post so that you don’t have to!